HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

 Placing a layer of Mirrobor\texttrademark\ between the chopper and the detector led to a count rate decrease of 10\%, highlighting the fact that the background was mainly due to fast neutrons.

-The reactor was stopped at 14:00 on September 22$^\text{th}$ 2023.
+The reactor was stopped at 14:00 on September 22$^\text{nd}$ 2023.
 A last spectrum was recorded just before this shutdown.
 The efforts done to reinforce the shielding lead to a significant background reduction.
 Reinforcing the shielding around the detector and especially from its backside led to a reasonable background-to-noise ratio.
 In summary, the first week of the campaign was dedicated to the shielding improvement in order to reduce the background.
 The cryogenic system was put in place during the second week.
 Cooling of hydrogen started on September 28$^\text{th}$. \cref{fig:Budapest_week2} illustrates the status of the facility at this time.

-At the time of writing, even if the tight schedule does not allow for measurements with vessel exchange, the successful building of the beamline and manufacturing of the different components of the experimental setup and the first images of the moderator obtained are giving the proof that such measurements can be performed, which is already an important milestone reached, and is promising for future campaigns.
+Even if no additional measurements were possible in the time frame of the HighNESS project, the successful building of the beamline and manufacturing of the different components of the experimental setup and the first images of the moderator obtained are giving the proof that such measurements can be performed.
+This already an important milestone reached, and is promising for future campaigns.

 \FloatBarrier